ngmachado/neucore/docs/SYSTEM-DOCUMENTATION.md

 ## Conclusion

-NeuroCore provides a comprehensive framework for building sophisticated AI applications with context awareness, reasoning capabilities, and task-oriented behaviors.
+neucore provides a comprehensive framework for building sophisticated AI applications with context awareness, reasoning capabilities, and task-oriented behaviors.
 By leveraging these interconnected systems, developers can create AI solutions that are more capable, contextually relevant, and effective at solving complex problems.